-NAFCU believes that the NCUA Board and staff are in a position to identify potential cost-saving measures that are not identified or explored in the budget, despite the fact that they may have been internally contemplated or considered.
-Though the final budget decision lies with the Board, a robust public discussion of major budget decisions is necessary and we hope this hearing will give the agency the opportunity to do just that.
+NAFCU believes that the NCUA Board and staff are in a position to identify potential costsaving measures that are not identified or explored in the budget, despite the fact that they may have been internally contemplated or considered.
+Though the final budget decision lies with the Board, a robust public discussion and industry feedback of major budget decisions is necessary.